andyyou/react-coverflow/README.md

 * enableScroll [boolean]: Enable scrolling feature.
 * media [object]: To support media query, if you want responsive with parent element you can ignore `width` and `height` props or set it to `auto`.
 * active [number]: The index of images
+* clickable [boolean]: On/Off clickable of images, once set to false will disable whole click ability of images.
+Default is `true`.

 ```
 media={{